 forceBars When True the scrollbars that have been allowed will always be visible on the screen.
-If False the scrollbars will be visible only when the inner window is larger than the frame.
+If False the scroll-bars will be visible only when the inner window is larger than the frame.

-mappedWhenManaged If this resource is True, then the widget's window will automatically be reportCallback These callbacks will be executed whenever the Viewport adjusts the viewed area of the child.
-The call_data parameter is a pointer to an Xawscreen The screen on which this widget is displayed.
-This is not a settable sensitive Whether or not the toolkit should pass user events to this widget.
-The widget will not get input events if either ancestorSensitive or sensitive is useBottom useRight By default the scrollbars appear on the left and top of the screen.
+reportCallback These callbacks will be executed whenever the Viewport adjusts the viewed area of the child.
+The call_data parameter is a pointer to an XawPannerReport structure.

+useBottom

+useRight By default the scrollbars appear on the left and top of the screen.
 These resources allow the vertical scrollbar to be placed on the right edge of the Viewport, and the horizontal scrollbar on the bottom edge of the Viewport.